Director: Robert Stromberg

 Overall, I suggest you skip this film when it hits theaters but if you want to take your kids out to see a film then this is the perfect film.
 Maleficent isn't as dark as the trailers make it seem like, making it perfect for children but not as entertaining if you were to go with a group of adults.
 This film will be perfect for your Blu-Ray collection just because the visuals demand to at least be seen in the best format.
 Stromberg has to work on his directorial skills a tad more but once he polishes them and combines what he can already do with visuals, he can become one of Hollywood's top directors.

-Angelina Jolie, Elle Fanning, Sharlto Copley
+Labels: 2014, Angelina Jolie, DVD, Elle Fanning, Maleficent, Movie Review, Robert Stromberg, Sharlto Copley